greyhammer/SPT-Mods/README.md

 # SPT-Mods

 This is v1 of OZR mods for Single Player Tarkov, designed to be run with SPT-AKI 3.5.8

-Version 2 has since released to support SPT-AKI 3.6.1
+Version 2 has since released to support SPT-AKI 3.6.1.
+This branch is kept for legacy purposes.

 To use these mods, you must already have Single Player Tarkov installed and updated to the latest version.